Infermeno/STARVE-FREE-READER-WRITERS-Problem/README.md

 ## Starve-Free Solution

 In addition to the `mutex` and `wrt_mutex` semaphore,i have used a third binary semaphore `in_mutex` for starvation free approach.
-The following is the code for starve free approach.
+The starve free approach is as follows:
 ```cpp
 //initialization
 mutex=1;